An infinite-dimensional approach to path-dependent Kolmogorov equations

-Recall that by $X_s$ we denote the path of $X$ starting from $0$ up to time $s$, not a portion of the path of $X$ of lenght $T$, which would be anyway well defined in this setting.
-If $X$ solves \call{eq:PSDE2} (in some space), for $t\in[t_0,T]$ we set
+Recall that by $X_s$ we denote the path of $X$ starting from $0$ up to time $s$, not a portion of the path of $X$ of length $T$, which would be anyway well defined in this setting.
+If $X$ solves (\ref{eqPSDE2}) (in some space), for $t\in[t_0,T]$ we set

 and then differentiate with respect to $t$ formally obtaining

 It is therefore natural to define the operators

 and